progwi0/fifi/README.md

-# fifi
+# Fifi

-Fifi - Simple text editor on Tk!
+Simple text editor on Tk!

+## Features

+- Simple UI.
+- Basic save and open functions.
+- fifi.

+## Installation

+You can install Fifi via [Pix](https://github.com/progwi0/pix)!
+(or you can download Fifi in releases.)